 4. Chinese Math Story Books

 Stories are a wonderful way for kids to learn how math is intimately intertwined with real life experiences. 数学帮帮忙 Math Matters is a bilingual Chinese/English story book series that my daughter loves!
-Click here for a detailed review of these math story books!
+Click here for a detailed review of Chinese math story books!

-5. Wooden Montessori Manipulatives
+5. Hands-on Math: Wooden Montessori Manipulatives

 From Jennifer is an amazing shop on Etsy that specializes in high quality wood products for play & learning.
 We have several of their products including the following: